Infosheet No. 2

 Fax: 709-737-1021; www.johnson.ca/nlta.

-A teacher who is deemed unable to continue their duties because of illness or disability may be eligible for a number of benefits.
+A member who is deemed unable to continue their duties because of illness or disability may be eligible for a number of benefits.
 Each case is assessed individually and a ruling made based on the medical evidence presented.
 The onus of responsibility to provide thorough and complete medical evidence rests with the member and their physician(s).
 Disability Insurance has proven to be the most essential benefit protection.
 None of us knows when illness will strike or when we may become disabled by an accident.
 Remember, this protection is based on salary earned, not on years worked, as is the case with pension benefits.
 For some members, it has meant the difference between maintaining a decent standard of living or bankruptcy.

 Note: In the event of a discrepancy between this Infosheet and the Group Master Policy, the terms of the Group Master Policy will apply.